digitalaidseattle/plymouth-housing/docs/designs/transaction-design.md

 #### When a transaction occurs (items added or checked out):
 - Front-end sends a POST request to the `/api/transactions` endpoint with transaction details and generates a TransactionGUID for the transaction.
 - For each item in the transaction, the front-end sends item details along with the TransactionGUID to the API.
-- The API records each item as a separate entry in the `TransactionHistory` table with the same TransactionGUID.
+- The API records each item as a separate entry in the `Transactions` table with the same TransactionGUID.
 - The API returns the TransactionID for the transaction to the front-end.

 #### When an admin views the Transaction History page:
 - Front-end sends a GET request to the `/api/transactions` endpoint with the `userID` parameter.
-- The API retrieves all transactions associated with the `UserID` from the `TransactionHistory` table.
+- The API retrieves all transactions associated with the `user_id` from the `Transactions` table.
 - The API returns the transaction history to the front-end for display.
 - The front-end groups the results by the TransactionGUID and renders the grouped data in a table with expandable rows for items details.
 - Admins can view, filter, and search for transactions based on various criteria.